-EASTMONT MALL prospered during its early years, but was struggling by the early 1990s.
+EASTMONT MALL was struggling by the mid-1990s.
 It became a victim of urban blight, but was resurrected from the retail graveyard by some creative remarketing.
 Although no longer a destination-type retail center, EASTMONT TOWN CENTER now functions as a community and civic hub.

 An early 2000s view of the mall's interior.
 The complex was given a 6 million dollar face lift in 2008.